Hellmole/Raspberry-pi-pico-games/README.md

 ssd1306.py - library for display

-main.py - games code: games switching with the button to the completely right
+main.py - games code:
+switching between games with the button in the lower right corner

 Pong - controlol: left and right buttons